 Keratin deposits look like ‘flakes‘ on a breast X-ray

-On the cytologic image of a breast epidermoid cyst below, keratin deposits look like ‘tree bark‘, but would look like rust flakes or scales on a mammogram.
+On the cytologic image of a breast epidermoid cyst below, keratin deposits look like ‘tree bark’.
+However, on mammogram keratin looks like rust flakes or scales.

-They can also contain some amounts of the white, flaky, semi-solid Keratin-like discharge found in epidermoid cysts, and a mixture of oily and white-flaky junk is sometimes called ‘sebum‘.
-But in modern usage, the term sebaceous cyst is used more specifically for cysts containing primarily the oily discharge of the sebaceous glands.
+But in modern usage, the term sebaceous cyst is more specifically for cysts containing primarily the oily discharge of the sebaceous glands.

 Breast cysts with infection are harder to differentiate radiologically